victorhamc/atenVS481C_serialcontrol/README.md

 ```

 **Note**
 The **gpio-shutdown overlay** for powering the board on/off is available only on GPIO3 (Pin 5 on the header).
+This pin is shared with i2c (enabled by default) so we need to disable it in order to use it as gpio.

-We can configure the gpio-shutdown overlay to be on another pin but this will only be able to power off the board and **not turn it on again**.
+We could configure the gpio-shutdown overlay to be on another pin but this will only be able to power off the board and **not turn it on again**.

 Example configuration for GPIO 17 for power off function, active low (pulse to ground) and with software based debounce of 1500 ms:
 ```